-Beth serves as the organizational lead for CTL’s Midterm Assessment Process (MAP) and the Distinguished Teaching Award (DTA), facilitates various CTL workshops, and consults with faculty on their syllabi, course design, and instructional strategies.
+Beth serves as the organizational lead for CTL’s Midterm Assessment Process (MAP), facilitates various CTL workshops and discussions, and consults with faculty on their syllabi, course design, and instructional strategies.

 Colleens serves as the organizational lead on the Scholarship of Teaching and Learning (SoTL) programs and the Forward FOCUS (Feedback on Course Understanding and Skills) survey.
 She conducts midterm course assessments, leads workshops, and consults with faculty on course design and assessment.

 Sara works with the Flexible Learning Fellows program, consults with faculty, and leads workshops and other programming related to teaching and learning.

 Sue assists the Associate Provost/Director of CTL with financial planning, including the preparation, processing, and management of all personnel actions and financial records.
 She coordinates the payout of all awards, fellowships, and mini grants.
 She offers administrative support to all CTL programs, is the main contact for the College Outstanding Teaching Award (COTA) program and is responsible for the coordination of CTL's daily operations.